wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * The Sarbanes-Oxley (SOX) Act provides guidelines on accurately reporting corporate financial data to shareholders.

-   * The Payment Card Industry Data Security Standard (PCI DSS) affects any organizations that handle cardholder information for the major credit card companies.
+   * The Payment Card Industry Data Security Standard (PCI DSS) affects any organizations that handle cardholder information for a major credit card company (VISA, MasterCard, Amex, etc.).
+Each year each merchant submits a SAQ (Self-Assessment Questionaire) to its transaction bank.
+A QSA (Qualified Security Accesor) certified by the PCI Security Standards Council issues a ROC (Report on Compliance) form.
+PCI DSS compliance:
+      1. Build and maintain a secure network and systems
+      2. Protect cardholder data
+      3. Maintain a vulnerability management program
+      4. Implement strong access control measures
+      5. Regularly monitor and test networks
+      6. Maintain an information security policy
+      <br /><br />
+   Objectives:
+      * Minimize the Attack Surface
+      * Software Protection Mechanisms
+      * Secure Software Operations
+      * Secure Software Lifecycle Management
+      <br /><br />

+Attacks are classified by the method and vector:
+   * Method is how an attack is executed, or “the mechanism that was used”.
+   * Vector is how an attack is carried out, or “the course that was taken”.
+For example, in a ransomware attack, ransomware itself is the method, but the vector may have been email.

-   * COPPA - online collection and use of data for minors under 13
+   * COPPA (???) - online collection and use of data for minors under 13

    * FERPA (Family Educational Rights and Privacy Act) requires educational institutions to protect the privacy of student records.
    <br /><br />

+Be careful of the "color of law" who may not be the right people at the appropriate time so they don't become a hinderance.

 ## Reporting